What is Early Literacy?

 Babies are born ready to learn.
 Recent research shows that babies are born with billions of brain cells called neurons.
 The more stimulation a baby receives through its senses, the more pathways develop between brain cells.
 Young children must develop early literacy skills in order to be successful with formal reading and writing in school.
-46% of children in the United States enters kindergarten unprepared.
+46% of children in the United States enter kindergarten unprepared.
 Research shows that children who start behind typically stay behind.
 Providing young children with opportunities to develop early literacy skills is important to their success in school, their success learning to read, and their success in life.

-Five Early Literacy Practices:
+Five Early Literacy Practices

 Enjoy these simple activities with your child anytime and any place throughout the day.
 Besides being fun, they will help your child get ready to read!

 - Talking: Learn language by listening to others talk.
 Hearing words leads to understanding their meaning as you hear them in context.